Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 They invented a Peace Prize award to give to Donald Trump, and I think today is going to take, I don't know, nine hours.

 So you hate that, but the world loves it, right?
-When you talk about, Mike was saying it's the third,
+When you talk about, Mike was saying it's the third

-when he was saying it was the third, most, it's going to be the third most viewed sporting event thing that there is, Cowboys.
+when he was saying it was the third, most, it's going to be the third most viewed sporting event thing that there is.
+Cowboys,

 Cowboys Chiefs Thanksgiving did 52 million.
 It's not going to do that, right?
 Oh, it's going to do well more than that.

-Well, maybe.
 Globally.

-Well more than that.
+Well more more than that.

 You get out of here.
 I just served a penalty for some bullshit.

 You get out of here.

-How about you push through when someone's destroying?
+How about you push through and someone's describing it?
 I did.

-I thought you could be a little bit professional.
+I think you could be a little bit professional.

 Don't talk to me how to be a pro.
 I'm just saying.

 Start being a pro.

 Just push through, man.
 Start being a pro.

 Keep the show moving.
 Zaszlo was a pro yesterday on our show.

 He was a pro on ESPN Radio.
 He was a pro on his show.